 As the size of the hypercube multicomputer grows the probability of node and/or link failures becomes high.
-A common way to sustain the same level of performance in the presence of faults has been to augment the hypercube with spare nodes and/or spare links to replace the faulty ones [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11].
+A common way to sustain the same level of performance in the presence of faults has been to augment the hypercube with spare nodes and/or links to replace the faulty ones [14, 4, 8, 3, 5, 2, 1, 11, 6, 7, 10].
 In a real-time fault-tolerant system, faulty components have to be replaced with spares in a manner that also satisfies the required completion deadline.
 Two modes of operation is generally considered: the strict mode and the relaxed mode.
 The strict mode pertains to tasks whose computational requirements are heavy or have a hard completion deadline.
 The relaxed mode, on the other hand, consists of tasks with a soft completion deadline or a light computational load.
-A real-time fault-tolerant system needs to replace faulty components with spares in a manner that the required computational load and/or completion deadline are also satisfied.
+A realtime fault-tolerant system needs to replace faulty components with spares in a manner that the required computational load and/or completion deadline are also satisfied.
 Therefore, in the strict mode of operation, in order to allow for fast reconfiguration, spare replacement of faulty components should result in very few changes in the system interconnections.
-A common approach to accommodate this mode of operation is FÜSUN ÖZGÜNER Dept. of Elect.
-Engineering The Ohio State University Columbus, Ohio 43210 U.S.A. ozguner@ee.eng.ohio-state.edu to replace each faulty component with the local spare using a distributed reconfiguration algorithm [12].
+A common approach to accommodate this mode of operation is to replace each faulty component with the local spare using a distributed reconfiguration algorithm [16].
 On the other hand, in the relaxed mode of operation, a global reconfiguration algorithm is applied to maximize the probability that in the next strict mode of operation, there exists a local spare for every faulty component.